 1. Parc Naturel Régional du Pilat (Pilat Regional Park):

-Situated on the road between Lyon and Saint-Etienne, this countryside that is full of mountains is the perfect gateway from the city.
-You would want to grab your camera as you spend the day cycling through using the cycle trails or enjoying the view through a car ride.
+Situated on the road between Lyon and Saint-Etienne, this countryside, full of mountains, is the perfect gateway from the city.
+Grab your camera as you spend the day cycling through the cycle trails or enjoying the view on a car ride.

 A sweet taste of adrenaline and adventure will fill your lungs as you hike up the 1,430 meters to get to the top of Crêt de la Perdrix.
 As you look down from the peak, you are guaranteed to lose yourself in the vastness of the meadows and hills.